aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 Objects of the following types and their associated values are stored in parameter store: vpc, subnet, security group, elb (alb/nlb w/DNS address), IAM policy, IAM role, KMS key, ACM cert, SNS topic, and the firewall replacement variables.

-Additionally, setting "populate-all-elbs-in-param-store": true for an account will populates all Accelerator wide ELB information into paramaater store within that account.
+Additionally, setting "populate-all-elbs-in-param-store": true for an account will populates all Accelerator wide ELB information into parameter store within that account.
 The sample PBMM configuration files set this value on the perimeter account, such that ELB information is available to configure centralized ingress capabilities.

 ## 1.4.
 Upgrades